Best Restaurant Business Loans in January 2025

 Additionally, there are SBA loans for franchises if you want to open a branch of an established restaurant chain.
 Check the SBA franchise directory to determine whether your restaurant is eligible for financing.

-Note that most SBA loans aren’t accessible for startups since they require at least two to three years of business history to qualify, although women-owned business and minority entrepreneurs might qualify for an SBA microloan.
+Note that most SBA loans aren’t accessible for startups since they require at least two to three years of business history to qualify, though new businesses might qualify for an SBA microloan.

 In general, most restaurant business loans require collateral such as equipment, vehicles, inventory, real estate or accounts receivable to reduce lender risk.
 In addition, they may require a personal guarantee.